Slackadays/Clipboard/documentation/website/content/_index.md

 $ CLIPBOARD_THEME=green CLIPBOARD_NOEMOJI=1 cb -fc -nc -np cp_500 *.txt *.png
 ```

 Ok, so maybe we kicked it up too many notches.
-But you get the idea - although CB is super easy to use, you can do a lot of thing, and me mean <i>a whole lot</i>, with it.
+But you get the idea - although CB is super easy to use, you can do a lot of things, and me mean <i>a whole lot</i>, with it.

 We've only scratched the surface of what's possible.
 Check out [the complete page on GitHub](https://github.com/Slackadays/Clipboard) for detailed help and some great tips and tricks.